open-telemetry/oteps/text/trace/0000-error_flagging.md

 It is also unclear what the cost is for backends to scan for errors on every span, without a hint from instrumentation that an error might be present.

 ## Prior art and alternatives
-In OpenTracing, the lack of a Collector and error mapping schema proved to be unwieldy.
-It placed a burden on instrumentation plugin authors to set the flag correctly, and led to an explosion of non-standardized configuration options in every plugin just to adjust the default error flagging.
+In OpenTracing, the lack of a Collector and status mapping schema proved to be unwieldy.
+It placed a burden on instrumentation plugin authors to set the error flag correctly, and led to an explosion of non-standardized configuration options in every plugin just to adjust the default error flagging.
 This in turn placed a configuration burden on application developers.

 An alternative is the `error.hint` proposal, paired with the removal of status code.
 This would work, but essentially provides the same mechanism provided in this proposal, only with a large number of breaking changes.
 It also does not address the need for user overrides.

 ## Future Work

-The inclusion of status codes and error mappings help the OpenTelemetry community speak the same language in terms of error reporting.
+The inclusion of status codes and status mappings help the OpenTelemetry community speak the same language in terms of error reporting.
 It lifts the burden on future analysis tools, and (when respected) it allows users to employ multiple analysis tools without having to synchronize an important form of configuration across multiple tools.

-In the future, OpenTelemetry may add a control plane which allows dynamic configuration of the error mapping schema.
+In the future, OpenTelemetry may add a control plane which allows dynamic configuration of the status mapping schema.